Getting Started with WebAdvisor

 WebAdvisor Helpful Hints

 Remember that your login and password are case-sensitive.
 There is a difference between uppercase and lowercase letters.
-Check to make sure that Caps Lock is not on before calling the Help Desk with password problems.
+Check to make sure that Caps Lock is not on before calling the IT Services Help Desk with password problems.

 For security reasons, you should never use your browser's back button to return to a previous page.
 Always click the menu button at the top of each WebAdvisor page to return to the menu.
 You may experience strange results if you try to navigate backwards through WebAdvisor.